syncfusion-content/maui-docs/MAUI/Carousel-View/how-to.md

 # How to perform an operation while changing the carouselItem?

-We can perform operation while changing the carouselItem using `SelectionChanged` event. `SelectionChanged` event returns the index and selected carouselItem
+We can perform the operation while changing the carouselItem using the `SelectionChanged` event.
+The `SelectionChanged` event returns the index and selected carouselItem.

 {% tabs %}